 Former world heavyweight champion Anthony Joshua commented on his recent trip to the United States, where he was spotted with several high profile trainers.
 The trip came after losing by decision last month to Alexander Usik, who now holds the WBA, WBO and IBF titles.
-Their rematch is due to take place next March.
+Their rematch is due next March.

 Joshua's trip has sparked many rumors that he is parting ways with his longtime trainer Robert McCracken.
 Joshua denies that he has parted ways with McCracken and explains that he was just exploring different gyms to learn new things as he is open to the idea of expanding his coaching staff.
 Joshua also acknowledged that McCracken will have to accept the new scenario of working with a new coach.